tdauth/wowr/README.md

 * Ships and Zeppelins cost food to keep their number limited.
 * Theramore contains a market with killed creeps and dropped items.
 * Bonus heroes can be chosen at level 40.
+* XP bonus from Tier 2 and Tier 3 for every hero.
+* No Chaos damage for Naga and Blood Elf anymore.
+* Blood Elf can train Sorceress.
+* Blood Elf upgrades are not visible to Human anymore.

 ## Bug Fixes